Skip to main content

 Multi-tool buckle includes screwdriver tips, hex wrenches, and bottle opener

-Most expensive bracelet tested at $25.99 for a 2-pack — nearly double the average
+Most expensive bracelet tested — nearly double the average 2-pack price

 Requires lithium coin cell battery replacement (included, but adds maintenance)